 Sabrina Kuronuma - competes in single-seaters and endurance events.
 She did some races in the Gaúcho Formula 1.6 championship in 2011 and 2012.
 She was set to move to the USA to drive in the Indycar feeder series, and had a team and finances in place, but health problems meant that this was not possible.
 In 2011, she was part of an all-female team that raced in the Tarumã 12-Hour event, with Isadora Diehl and Patricia de Souza.
 They were eleventh overall, in a Volkswagen Golf.
 She attempted to get to America to race in Formula Atlantic, in 2014, but does not seem to have made it.

 Julia Landauer – raced single-seaters in the States, before switching to Late Model stock cars in 2009.
 She came through the Skip Barber system at a young age, finishing sixth in the Southern Regional Series at sixteen years old, in 2007.
 She won her first Skip Barber championship two years earlier.
 After a short part-season in the Skip Barber National Series, she graduated to Formula BMW in 2009.
 Despite three non-finishes in the first three races of the season, she improved, and by the end, at Mosport, she achieved her best finish of fifth, one of three top tens in the second half of the season.
 She was sixteenth overall.
 After a break, during which she attended university, she started racing Late Models at her local circuit, Motor Mile in Virginia.
-In 2015, she is one of the leading drivers in her region, with four wins.
+In 2015, she was one of the leading drivers in her region, with four wins.
 This led to a ride in the NASCAR K&N Pro Series, driving a Toyota.
 She was fourth in the championship, with a second and third place at the end of the season.
 In 2017, she made a couple of K&B Series East appearances, driving for Troy Cline's team, but most of her year was spent in its West counterpart, with Bob Bruncati Racing.
 She was seventh in the championship, with a best finish of fifth at Douglas County Speedway.

 Samira Rached – Mexican driver who competes in Formula 1800 and the Super Copa Telcel.
 She began racing in Formula Vee in 2012, and moved into Formula 1800 in 2014.
 That year, she was eleventh in the championship, with two top-ten finishes, an eighth place at Puebla and a tenth at Pachuca.
 At the time of writing, she has managed three top tens in the 2015 series.
 In 2014 and 2015, she has also been part of the Super Copa Telcel, organised by a TV channel, and was one of its leading drivers in 2015.
 Another season in the Formula V series was not as successful; in 2016, she did five races, with a best finish of ninth, at Zacatecas.
 2017 was a struggle for opportunities, but she managed two races in Formula 1800.
 She was sixth at Guadalajara and eleventh at Mexico City.
 She races for a family team, run by her father, Raul.